Communication and autistic children

 And it can also help if you praise your child each time they use the communication skill you’re working on.

 If you want to work on your autistic child’s communication skills, it’s a good idea to get support from a speech pathologist or other autism professional.
 If your child is getting NDIS early intervention support or your child has an NDIS plan, you might be able to get funding for this support.

 Making the most of autistic children’s attempts to communicate

 Here are some ways you can encourage communication with your child:

 - Use short sentences – for example, ‘Shirt on.
 Hat on’.

 - Use less mature language – for example, ‘Playdough is yucky in your mouth’.

 - Exaggerate your tone of voice – for example, ‘Ouch, that water is VERY hot’.

 - Encourage and prompt your child to fill the gap when it’s your child’s turn in a conversation – for example, ‘Look at that dog.
 What colour is the dog?’

-- Make enough time for your child to respond to questions.
+- Give your child enough time to understand and respond to questions.